 Dogs that have not been fully vaccinated should not be in a dog park.
 This includes puppies under the age of 16 weeks.
 They can come into contact with diseases they don't have immunity against.
 In addition, small puppies may be injured by larger adult dogs.

 Only bring healthy dogs to the dog park.
-Your dog should be fully vaccinated and free from any signs of illness or injury.
+Your dog should be fully vaccinated, on heartworm prevention and parasite prevention, and free from any signs of illness or injury.
 You don't want to get the other dogs sick.
-Plus, your dog will only get worse if allowed to play freely.
-Contact your vet instead.

-Don’t bring aggressive dogs.
+Don’t bring aggressive dogs to dog parks or anywhere else dogs play off-leash.
 A dog park is no place for any dog with a history of aggression towards humans or other dogs.
 Find alternative ways to entertain and exercise your dog.
 Consider training or behavior modification.

-Never bring an intact female in heat to the dog park.
-There could be an intact male dog that cannot control himself!
-My guess is that you are not planning on breeding your female to some random dog park dog.
+Never bring an intact female (not spayed) in heat to the dog park.
+There could be an intact male (not neutered) dog that cannot control himself.
+You are probably not planning to breed your female to some random dog.
 Worse, if more than one intact male is in the park, they could start a fight over your female in heat.
+Don't risk it.